yetu/ansible-apt/README.md

 ansible-apt
 ==================

-Ansible apt role which manages apt on a ubuntu/debian systems, it has two functionalities:
+Ansible apt role which manages apt on a ubuntu 12.04 systems, it has two functionalities:

 1. Keeps your apt cache updated, cleans dependencies, removes .deb file and configures your apt system